Azure/cortana-intelligence-customer360/README.md

 Again, structured datasets (e.g. customer demographics and historic purchases) in Azure SQL Data Warehouse need to be joined with NoSQL streaming data on Azure storage blob.

-**Cross System Query Execution**, uses **JDBC**, which allows the push of query to the SQL DW to access the views of the necessary referential data for ETL.
+**Cross System Query Execution**, uses **JDBC**, which allows queries to be pushed to the SQL DW to access the views of the necessary referential data for ETL.

 ![Cross System Query Execution][IMG_HE]